VoiNetwork/voi-swarm/docs/notification-guides/amazon-ses.md

 ## What To Know Before You Start

-Familiarity with DNS and Amazon AWS is required, including appropriately securing your AWS account.
+A solid understanding of DNS and Amazon AWS is required, including knowledge on how to secure your AWS account.

 ## Configuring Amazon SES